Nomination and Selection Process

 Anyone from the KU community can nominate a book for the program at any time.
 The review of nominated books takes place in September and October with an announcement of the next year’s book in December.
+Nominations that are not selected remain in the pool for future years.

 The steering committee is responsible for the first review of nominated books.
 Books are reviewed based on appropriateness for college-level reading, critical response, flexibility for inclusion in a variety of courses, cost and availability of the book and author, and potential for co-curricular programming.